mehdi-fathi/eloquent-filter/README.md

 We must have two classes.
 The First detects conditions second class generates the query.

-- Step 1: Create a class to detect some of the conditions
+- Step 1: Create a class to detect some conditions

 ```php